How to recycle

 Every council in Derbyshire provides a kerbside recycling collection service to the majority of their residents.
 This means you can put certain items in a recycling container (wheelie bin, bag or box) provided by your council and it will be collected from your kerbside.

-If you have lost or broken your recycling bin, bag or box, contact your local council and they will be able to provide you with a replacement.
+If you've lost or broken your recycling bin, bag or box, contact your local council and they can provide you with a replacement.

 Can you do more?

 Here are 4 steps to make sure you are recycling as much as you can.
 It applies to all waste you produce from your home.

 Use your council kerbside recycling collection service